nilemssn/website/CONTRIBUTING.md

 1. Install [Node.js](https://nodejs.org/).
 It comes with a JavaScript package manager called [NPM](https://www.npmjs.com/).
 (Also, install [Git](https://git-scm.com/) if you haven't already.)

 2. Open your terminal and navigate to a folder where you would like to download the repository.
 Next, type the following command to install the Gatsby <abbr title="Command-Line Interface">CLI</abbr>.
-The Gatsby CLI lets you develop Gatsby sites.<!-- What's the Gatsby CLI? -->
+The Gatsby CLI lets you develop Gatsby sites.

    ```shell
    npm install -g gatsby-cli